Quansight-Labs/quansight-labs-site/posts/2020/10/manylinux1-manylinux2010.md

 -->

 The basic installation format for users who install packages via `pip` is the wheel format.
-These wheels' name is composed of four parts: a package-name-and-version tag (whihc can be further broken down), a python tag, an ABI tag, and a platform tag.
+Wheel names are composed of four parts: a package-name-and-version tag (which can be further broken down), a python tag, an ABI tag, and a platform tag.
 More information on the tags can be found in [PEP 425](https://www.python.org/dev/peps/pep-0425).
 So a package like NumPy will be available on PyPI as `numpy-1.19.2-cp36-cp36m-win_amd64.whl` for 64-bit windows and `numpy-1.19.2-cp36-cp36m-macosx_10_9_x86_64.whl` for macOS.
-Note only the plaform tag differs.
+Note only the plaform tag `win_amd64` or `macosx_10_9_x86_64` differs.

 But what about linux?
-There is no vendor controlled "linux platform" (Ubuntu, RedHat, Fedora, Debian, FreeBSD: did I leave out your favorite?).
-What most linuxes (sp?) do have in common is the glibc runtime library, and a smattering of various additional system libraries.
+There is no single, vendor controlled, "linux platform" e.g., Ubuntu, RedHat, Fedora, Debian, FreeBSD all package software at slightly different versions.
+What most linux distributions do have in common is the glibc runtime library, and a smattering of various additional system libraries.
 So it is possible to define a least common denominator (LCD) of software expected to be on a linux platform (rounding some corners around non-glibc distributions).

 The decision to converge on a LCD common platform gave birth to the [manylinux1](https://www.python.org/dev/peps/pep-0513/) standard.
 Going back